-Phase 2: In person research in which risk can be mitigated to a minimal risk level through physical distancing or the use of appropriate PPE.
+Phase 2: In person research in which risk can be mitigated through physical distancing or the use of appropriate PPE.

 In person clinical research must be conducted if remote assessment has not been developed or the nature of research protocol requires face-to-face interaction to be valid and interpretable.
-To reduce risk to minimal risk levels, the following precautions should be taken:
+To reduce risk, the following precautions should be taken:

-- maintaining 6 feet between assessors and participants or - the use of PPE (surgical masks and gloves for both participants and assessors, and - rigorous hygiene for testing materials, equipment, and waiting and testing rooms.
+- maintaining 6 feet between assessors and participants or - the use of PPE (surgical masks and gloves for both participants and assessors, and

+• rigorous hygiene for testing materials, equipment, and waiting and testing rooms.